 Customers can do their part in keeping our sewers clear by not dumping or flushing these items down the drain:

 Although they may leave your home, these items do not disappear.
 They end up in our sewer collection system and can damage pumps and treatment systems, and must be manually removed.
-They have also contributed to sewer spills in the past.
+They can also contribute to sewer spills.
 The additional work caused by the above items results in costly maintenance and repairs.
 Please remember to place these items in the trash.